lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Radcliffe doesn’t need many editions because her print runs started out large — take a random sample and see if I can find print runs for the works

 Compare the popularity order produced by raw edition count to the one normalized by print run — what’s the error rate?

+Ask Tom how to find these numbers (it’s not in databases, but I can read a paper book! — This is one of the things that makes my methodology not 100% DH)